 Every business has processes.
 For a manufacturer, it could be the methods by which raw materials are developed into end products.
 For a brick mason, it might be the way a particular construction project is estimated and bid.
 For service industry personnel, it may include the method by which a new customer is brought into the business.
 Point being, every business has processes through which the team creates a product or delivers a service.

-In a rapidly changing and competitive landscape, it’s critical that all processes are evaluated constantly, with a keen eye on the end user, the customer.
+In a rapidly changing landscape, it’s critical that all processes are evaluated constantly, with a keen eye on the end user, the customer.
 So many businesses get lost in the weeds of process development.
 They over-complicate everything, which costs time and money, causes frustration to the workforce and worst of all, doesn’t contemplate the value to the customer.

 Conversely, owners can lack in process development, and miss critical steps that are important to the customer or business.
 For example, a commercial contractor may do work for a project owner before getting a properly agreed-upon and signed work contract or change order in place.
 The end result is often not what the owner wanted and was willing to pay for.
 A manufacturer can miss a production step that severely hampers final product quality.
 The long term result can be business failure.

 Ancillary processes are a waste of time because they have no end-user benefit.
 It is critical to never eliminate steps that can detract from product or service quality and ultimately hold you back.
 You can’t accomplish this result in a rapidly changing technological and labor environment, without a timely and consistent evaluation of the overall business processes.

 By taking time to re-evaluate, you’ll find process steps that lead to zero customer benefit, and counter intuitively, you’ll find missing steps the customer would appreciate.